-Well, with these stats in mind, email marketing is unarguably the best digital marketing strategy.
+Email marketing is unarguably the best digital marketing strategy.
 Regardless of whether it’s confirmed by a guru or not.

 In this article, you will learn everything you need to know about email marketing.
 And by the end, will be able to create and launch SaaS email marketing campaigns and ensure success.

-Without further ado, let’s jump in it.
+Without further ado, let’s jump into it.

 This is a long and extensive blog post, so may want to jump to the sections that appeal to you the most.

 What Is An Email Marketing Campaign?